epam/edp-perf-operator/docs/api.md

-PerfDataSourceGitLab is the Schema for the PerfDataSourceGitLabs API
+PerfDataSourceGitLab is the Schema for the PerfDataSourceGitLabs API.

 <table>
     <thead>